-This page is dedicated to rules and policies that apply only to FEE-HELP, VET FEE-HELP, and VET Student Loans students, to help you understand your specific responsibilities.
+This page is dedicated to rules and policies that apply only to FEE-HELP and VET Student Loans students, to help you understand your specific responsibilities.

 Along with these policies you will also need refer to the other Student Rules and Policies pages to understand your full responsibilities as a TAFE Queensland student, and to access administrative processes and useful forms.

 If you withdraw from a unit of study after the census date you will incur a FEE-HELP debt for that unit of study.

 However, if you withdraw after the census date or are unable to successfully complete a unit of study, and believe this was due to Special Circumstances, you may apply to have your FEE-HELP balance re-credited for the unit of study.

 Special circumstances are circumstances that are:

-To make a re-credit review application, you need to submit a FEE-HELP, VET FEE-HELP and VET Student Loans Re-Credit Application Form to your TAFE Queensland region.
+To make a re-credit review application, you need to submit a FEE-HELP and VET Student Loans Re-Credit Application Form to your TAFE Queensland region.

 Any re-credit review application must be submitted within:

 Your TAFE Queensland region will make its decision within 28 days of receiving all the information required to support your application.

 If you are eligible for a re-credit, TAFE Queensland will re-credit your FEE-HELP balance for the appropriate amount, and ensure that an updated Commonwealth Assistance Notice is provided to you.